Toxoplasmosis: Marine mammals

 A University of California, Davis study of dead sea otters collected from 1998 to 2004 found toxoplasmosis was the cause of death for 13% of the animals.
 Proximity to freshwater outflows into the ocean was a major risk factor.
 Ingestion of oocysts from cat feces is considered to be the most likely ultimate source.
 Surface runoff containing wild cat feces and litter from domestic cats flushed down toilets are possible sources of oocysts.
 These same sources may have also introduced the toxoplasmosis infection to the endangered Hawaiian monk seal.
 Infection with the parasite has contributed to the death of at least four Hawaiian monk seals.
 A Hawaiian monk seal's infection with T. gondii was first noted in 2004.
 The parasite's spread threatens the recovery of this highly endangered pinniped.
-The parasites have been found in dolphins and whales.
+The parasites have been found in numerous cetacean species, such as the bottlenose dolphin, spinner dolphin, Risso's dolphin, Indo-Pacific humpback dolphin, striped dolphin, the beluga whale, and the critically endangered Māui dolphin and Hector's dolphin.
+A 2011 study of 161 Pacific Northwest marine mammals ranging from a sperm whale to harbor porpoises that had either become stranded or died found that 42 percent tested positive for both T. gondii and S. neurona.
 Researchers Black and Massie believe anchovies, which travel from estuaries into the open ocean, may be helping to spread the disease.